Reviewed on 18 February 2020

 If they can acquire funds at 2.5% then they can lend them out at 8.5% and still earn their spread.

-A private lender might need to earn a spread of 4% to cover its operating costs.
+A private financing company might need to earn a spread of 4% to cover its operating costs.
 But, its cost for the funds it lends out could be 7% or more to either repay the bank that lent them that money or to repay investors.

 If the private lender’s cost of funds are 7% and its needs to earn a spread of 4% – it has to charge 11% at a minimum or go out of business.